 Bricolage is a term used to describe multiple or multi-perspectival research methods; also a way to learn and solve problems by trying, testing and playing around.
-It avoids the reductionism in any single method (monological) and mimetic research approaches (5 and 6).
-It enables more deductive reasoning (in which a conclusion is based on the concordance of multiple premises) and produces more comprehensive and specific insights.
+It avoids the reductionism in any single method (monological) and also mimetic research approaches (5 and 6).
+It also enables more deductive reasoning (in which a conclusion is based on the concordance of multiple premises).
+Lastly, it produces more comprehensive and specific insights.

 Market research analysis requires experience

 Qualitative research data is usually unstructured so a key challenge is to manage, shape and make sense it.
-The most common qualitative market research analysis method is observer impression.
-Computers and software offer a repository and tools to classify, sort, and arrange information.
-Though computers and software fail to think and human skill must spot themes, patterns, and uncover insight.
+The most common means of qualitative market research analysis method is observer impression.
+Computers and software also offer a means to classify, sort, and arrange information.
+Though computers and software fail to think and human skill must spot themes, patterns, and thus uncover insight.

 Skills and knowledge lie with the observer and analyst.
-For life stage and economic reasons, fieldwork and analysis tasks often fall to younger, less experienced researchers.
+However, for life stage and economic reasons, fieldwork and analysis tasks often fall to younger, less experienced researchers.
 While many are graduates, experience is acquired mainly on the job.
-Understanding both the research discipline, business world, and how to apply learnings to business takes time.
+Thus understanding both the research discipline, business world, and how to apply learnings to business takes time.

 Thinking tools enable more rigorous analysis

 Within qualitative research, employing simple numerical scoring (or semi-quantitative) techniques helps give weight to findings.
 Thus sort the ‘wheat from the chaff’.
 For example, by asking respondents to independently select the most appealing communication idea from a gallery or to rate a new product or service concept on a scale from ‘will definitely buy’ to ‘will definitely not buy’.
-This reduces reliance on subjectivity (interpretivism) (7) and adds scientific rigour to qualitative research i.e. objectivity (empiricism, positivism).
-Thus you’ll spot differences in meaning and in relative customer appeal more readily.
-In turn this spotlights key issues and opportunities and ‘outliers’ (8) that demand more detailed investigation.
+This reduces reliance on subjectivity (interpretivism) (7) and also adds scientific rigour to qualitative research i.e. objectivity (empiricism, positivism).
+Thus helping spot differences in meaning and in relative customer appeal more readily.
+In turn, spotlighting key issues and opportunities and ‘outliers’ (8) that demand more detailed investigation.